bcgsc/pori/docs/graphkb/matching/index.md

 inheritance-like edges are: SubClassOf, and ElementOf.

 !!!
 Note "Edge Groups are Configurable"
     These are the default division of Edges.
-However, classes used the edge sets can be configured in the query body of similarTo type queries sent to GraphKB
+However, classes used for the edge sets can be configured in the query body of similarTo type queries sent to GraphKB